ava-labs/avalanchego/network/README.md

 The `network` package implements the networking layer of the protocol which allows a node to discover, connect to, and communicate with other peers.

+All connections are authenticated using [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+However, there is no reliance on any certificate authorities.
+The `network` package identifies peers by the public key in the leaf certificate.

 ## Peers

 Peers are defined as members of the network that communicate with one another to participate in the Avalanche protocol.